Shane Kapral Sells 254 Shares of TKO Group (NYSE:TKO) Stock

 TKO Group Increases Dividend

-The business also recently announced a quarterly dividend, which was paid on Tuesday, September 30th.
-Investors of record on Monday, September 15th were issued a $0.76 dividend.
-The ex-dividend date was Monday, September 15th.
-This is a positive change from TKO Group’s previous quarterly dividend of $0.38.
-This represents a $3.04 dividend on an annualized basis and a yield of 1.6%.
-TKO Group’s payout ratio is presently 116.48%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, December 30th.
+Shareholders of record on Monday, December 15th will be issued a $0.78 dividend.
+The ex-dividend date of this dividend is Monday, December 15th.
+This is a positive change from TKO Group’s previous quarterly dividend of $0.76.
+This represents a $3.12 annualized dividend and a yield of 1.6%.
+TKO Group’s dividend payout ratio is currently 116.48%.

+TKO Group announced that its Board of Directors has authorized a stock repurchase program on Monday, September 15th that authorizes the company to buyback $1.00 billion in outstanding shares.
+This buyback authorization authorizes the company to repurchase up to 2.5% of its shares through open market purchases.
+Shares buyback programs are often a sign that the company’s board believes its shares are undervalued.

-TKO has been the topic of a number of recent analyst reports.
-Bank of America increased their price target on shares of TKO Group from $200.00 to $210.00 and gave the stock a “buy” rating in a research note on Tuesday, August 12th.
-Weiss Ratings reissued a “hold (c)” rating on shares of TKO Group in a research report on Monday.
-BTIG Research restated a “buy” rating and issued a $235.00 price objective on shares of TKO Group in a report on Tuesday, November 18th.
-Roth Capital lifted their price objective on TKO Group from $208.00 to $210.00 and gave the company a “buy” rating in a research note on Tuesday, August 12th.
-Finally, Guggenheim boosted their target price on TKO Group from $205.00 to $225.00 and gave the stock a “buy” rating in a report on Friday, October 3rd.
-Two investment analysts have rated the stock with a Strong Buy rating, twelve have assigned a Buy rating and six have given a Hold rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $222.23.
+TKO has been the subject of several analyst reports.
+Guggenheim boosted their price objective on TKO Group from $205.00 to $225.00 and gave the company a “buy” rating in a report on Friday, October 3rd.
+Weiss Ratings reaffirmed a “hold (c)” rating on shares of TKO Group in a report on Monday.
+Citigroup lifted their target price on shares of TKO Group from $200.00 to $225.00 and gave the company a “buy” rating in a research report on Friday, August 15th.
+Susquehanna reiterated a “positive” rating and set a $229.00 price target on shares of TKO Group in a research report on Thursday, November 6th.
+Finally, Robert W. Baird raised their price objective on TKO Group from $225.00 to $250.00 and gave the company an “outperform” rating in a report on Tuesday, September 16th.
+Two research analysts have rated the stock with a Strong Buy rating, twelve have given a Buy rating and six have issued a Hold rating to the stock.
+Based on data from MarketBeat, TKO Group currently has a consensus rating of “Moderate Buy” and a consensus target price of $222.85.

 TKO Group Holdings, Inc operates as a sports and entertainment company.
 The company produces and licenses live events, television programs, and long-form and short-form content, reality series, and other filmed entertainment on digital and linear channels and via pay-per-view.
 It is involved in the merchandising of video games, apparel, equipment, trading cards, memorabilia, digital goods, and toys, as well as sale of travel packages and tickets.